MentoskaPraha/Big-Chungus-Bot/README.md

 Please check LICENSE for information about copyright, distribution rights, etc.

-When hosting the bot yourself create a "token.json" file and add the following to it:
+When hosting the bot yourself create a "token.json" file in the configuration folder and add the following to it:
 `{ "token": "YOUR TOKEN HERE"}`.
 Make sure you add it to your ".gitignore" file if you're using any version of git.

+# Branches
+Each branch in the project is for a seperate update, the code running on the cloud is in the main branch.

 # Bot Commands
 By default each Big-Chungus-Bot comes with the following commands, however these can can be removed/customized or custom commands can be added.